 The AWS Standard can be implemented by any site, in any sector, in any watershed around the world.
 Free to download, the AWS Standard is supported by a verification system which enables verification of practices, the use of claims, and AWS logos.
 The verification system recognizes the different levels of performance outlined in the AWS Standard and offers independent verification of performance developed by members in a robust and credible manner.

 AWS also provides Interim Accreditation Requirements which set forth AWS requirements for interim accreditation of conformity assessment bodies, training service providers and consultants providing AWS-related services.
-If you are interested in offering AWS-related services to clients, please contact AWS North America directly to determine next steps.

 Download AWS Interim Accreditation Requirements v1.0